How Container Farms Help Islands Achieve Food Independence & Sustainability

 A side-effect of the high import island food systems has also been a rise in diet-related health issues in many island nations.
 With the majority of imported foods being highly processed packaged goods, island communities are seeing drastic increases in obesity rates.
 In fact, nine of the most obese territories in the world–American Samoa, Nauru, the Cook Islands, Tokelau, Tonga, Samoa, Palau, Kiribati, and the Marshall Islands– are all islands located in the South Pacific.
 Sadly, this is also tied to a decrease in the industries and diets that have been part of islands’ identities for centuries.
 As fishing and local food production decreases, much of the rich food culture is being replaced with an imported Western diet.

-The Greenery S also creates a fully climate controlled and protected environment for plants to grow.
-Thanks to farmhand® technology, every component in the farm is automated, with the farmer able to monitor and control the farm remotely.
-This means full control over water and nutrient dosing, light exposure, indoor temperature and humidity, and CO2 levels.
+The Greenery also creates a fully climate controlled and protected environment for plants to grow.
+Thanks to Freight Farms’ farmhand® automation software, every component in the farm is automated, with the farmer able to monitor and control the farm remotely.
+This means full control over water and nutrient dosing, light intensity, indoor temperature and humidity, and CO2 levels.
 Not only does this create a consistent climate regardless of high or low outdoor temperatures, but it also keeps plants protected during droughts, storms, or floods.
 The 8-ton container was built to withstand all types of extreme weather on the high seas, and is equally impenetrable on land.
-One of our existing farmers in Houston, Texas, was able to keep his crops safe during Hurricane Harvey in 2017, which was the “the most significant tropical cyclone rainfall event in United States history,” after which he was one of the only local suppliers still operating in the area.

 Meet some existing island farmers!